Back when times were a bit less complicated I had a non human person pal named Sage.

 He got on the phone again and got a hold of a different person at the Fire Department Museum.

-Whomever, gave him the name of the firefighter who acted as the Director of the museum when he wasn’t out fighting fires.
+Whoever gave him the firefighter’s name who acted as the Director of the museum when he wasn’t out fighting fires.

-Prior to hearing anything back from the San Francisco Fire Department he did some research on the firehouse finding the following photo shot sometime after the firehouse, Engine #23, was disbanded, around 1953.
+Before hearing anything back from the San Francisco Fire Department, he did some research on the firehouse finding the following photo shot sometime after the firehouse, Engine #23, was disbanded, around 1953.